xuejiaohan/Nexuse_distiv_doc/docs/source/usage.rst

 .. note::
-   The project is under active development and the document is subject to changed made to codes
+   The project is under active development and the document is subject to changes made to codes